thejdlowe/antiquated-like-my-coffee/README.md

    * This means that WebUSB by itself is not an option, as even when running with `sudo` it doesn't detect.
 It only detects with legacy drivers, so keep that in mind.
    * This is why `xhost +` is in the start script; this is required for it to have access.
 2. You'll notice that electron is being run with `--disable-gpu-compositing`; this is not required if you have your Pi plugged into a monitor, but headless, there's a known issue with Electron.
+3. This still needs major style fixes

 ### Future thoughts

-I'd love to get a newer Raspberry Pi; the original goal was to write this in Electron and React, but trying to install that on a Raspberry Pi 3 was too taxing.
-Perhaps when I have room in my budget!
-Mayhaps, even!

-That's...that's it I believe!
+I'd love for this to have some better style fixes, plus a debug mode so if a mouse is there, the user can use that to play, instead of requiring the IR controllers.

+I'd also love for this to support bluetooth instead!
+But that's for a different time.

 Below is the original ReadMe: